Finance and funding for music businesses

 Before you apply for credit, think about how and when you will be able to make repayments, and if you have any savings you can use to underwrite a loan.

 You will need to develop a strong business plan to support your loan request.
 Make sure that you write it clearly and include all the financial details of your business, such as an income statement, cash flow projections, and a balance sheet.
-See how to tailor your business plan to get funding.

 Remember, if you receive credit and borrow money from a lender, you will be charged interest and expected to repay it in full.